Recommended Coverage for Wholesalers & Distributors in Utah

 Utah’s climate profile adds another layer of planning.
 Wildfire and earthquake are both rated high, while winter storm and drought also create operational strain.
 That matters for storage facilities, loading docks, and fulfillment schedules in places like Salt Lake City, West Valley City, and Provo.
 A storm, quake, or nearby fire can shut down a warehouse, delay shipments, and create business interruption concerns while operations recover.

 Utah also requires workers compensation for most businesses with at least one employee, with exemptions for sole proprietors, partners, and LLC members.
 For distribution centers with warehouse staff, lifting, forklifts, and frequent dock activity, that requirement is a key part of compliance planning.
-Commercial auto and commercial truck coverage also matter because Utah’s commercial auto minimums are $25,000/$65,000/$15,000, and delivery routes, fleet size, and vehicle type can change what a policy should include.
+Commercial auto and commercial truck coverage also matter because Utah’s commercial auto minimums are $30,000/$65,000/$25,000 (raised effective 2025), and delivery routes, fleet size, and vehicle type can change what a policy should include.
 If you repackage, relabel, or assemble goods before resale, ask how general liability responds to third-party claims tied to those operations.

 Utah employs 33,358 wholesalers & distributors workers at an average wage of $60,500/year, with employment growing at 1.4% annually.
-Payroll-based coverages like workers' comp are directly tied to wage levels — higher payroll means higher premiums.
+Payroll-based coverages like workers' comp are directly tied to wage levels, higher payroll means higher premiums.

 Utah requires workers' comp for businesses with employees (exemptions may apply: Sole proprietors; Partners).
 Non-compliance can result in fines and personal liability for owners.
-Commercial auto minimums are $25,000/$65,000/$15,000.
+Commercial auto minimums are $30,000/$65,000/$25,000.

 Key Risks for Wholesalers & Distributors Businesses

-Each of these risks can lead to claims that cost thousands — or more.
+Each of these risks can lead to claims that cost thousands, or more.
 Make sure your policy addresses every one:

 - Inventory damage or spoilage